mishra-sweta/Bike-Sales/README.md

 # Excel Dashboard Project

 ## Overview
-This repository houses an Excel dashboard designed to [briefly describe the purpose and focus of your dashboard].
-The dashboard provides insights into [mention the type of data or analysis covered].
+This repository houses an Excel dashboard designed to analyze bike sales data of different parts of the world, visualising it on the basis of gender, marital status, education.
+The dashboard provides insights into how the sales of bikes are affected by commute distance, income, gender or education.

 ## Screenshots
 ![Screenshot (48)](https://github.com/mishra-sweta/Bike-Sales/assets/65032494/f2452fef-4c24-474d-a29a-fde5b6b813b4)